There is a charm about dining in vintage restaurants as vintage houses are becoming rarer in modern days.

 Another interesting aspect of this restaurant is that the pizza comes out on its homemade bamboo sieve instead of the porcelain or wooden plate that you would expect.

 Chai-yi is a prime location for bamboo production.
 Bamboo wares used to be the most commonly used local household items.
 Their use of bamboo accentuates a part of the local culture.

 From Hand On The Pizza, make a right to go back to Zhong-shan Road.
-Make a left onto Zhong-shan Road and keep walking until you come across Chai-yi Central Pond ahead.
+Make a left onto Zhong-shan Road and keep walking until you arrive at Chai-yi Central Pond ahead.
 Go to the Wen-hua Night Market to your right.

-Continue going on Wen-hua Road until you come across Lan-jing Road.
+Continue going on Wen-hua Road until you arrive at Lan-jing Road.
 Make a right onto Lan-jing Road and then walk for about 20 meters until you reach LuLu Cafe located on No. 223 Lan-jing Road.

 Coming from the crowded and bustling Wen-hua Road, you can hardly expect to come across a quiet courtyard restaurant with large floor-to-ceiling windows, a white facade and blue sign, perhaps giving you a little taste of the Greek Islands!